GitHub actions: How to improve your CI/CD workflow

 GitHub has different official actions, but they also launched a Marketplace where you can find several actions created by the community, so the integration with your own workflow is quicker and easier than writing the whole code from the scratch.
 During the next steps will use both of them: official and community ones.

-How to start with GitHub Actions: Building Docker images, send them to Docker Hub and deploy them on AWS ECS.
+How to start with GitHub Actions: Building Docker images, send them to Docker Hub and deploy them in K8s

-Imagine this scenario, you are developing your app using Docker containers, storing your code on GitHub, pushing your image on Docker Hub and deploying the app on AWS ECS to be run on your cloud platform.
+Imagine this scenario, you are developing your app using Docker containers, storing your code on GitHub, pushing your image on Docker Hub and deploying the app on a managed Kubernetes service to be run on your cloud platform.

 Initial tip: By default, GitHub is going to notify you all workflow errors by email.
 This could be something useful in production environments but I really recommended to disable them if you are doing some tests.
 To do it, go to your GitHub account settings -> Notifications and uncheck the Email box.